LightJason/lightjason.github.io/content/tutorials/efficient-beliefbase.md

 For some practical explanation, think about agents as:

 > Agents are _individual and self-organized_ items,
-> which perceives their environment autonomous.
+> which perceives their environment autonomously.

-We built this structure with _on-demand beliefbases_ into LightJason/AgentSpeak(L++), so you get access to a belief which will be created if you access it and after usage the literal object will be removed.
+We built this structure with _on-demand beliefbases_ into LightJason/AgentSpeak(L++), so you get access to a belief which will be created if you access it and after usage the literal, object will be removed.
 This is a very efficient way for perceiving.
 We recommend the following workflow:

 1. build an on-demand beliefbase for all dynamic access and changeable information e.g. environment, other agents
 2. create a plan which will run continuously, i.e. the plan runs in each cycle